db-tu-dresden/TSL/README.md

 ~~~

 The provided image defines a console as an entry point and exposes a path `/tslgen` as the mount point for the host machine.

+> Note: The workflow description for using docker is still _work in progress_.

 [Go back to toc](#toc)